Wisconsin

 • Letter on social service agency letterhead identifying a homeless voter and describing their residence for voting purposes

-For more examples of acceptable proof of residence, visit this link
+For more examples of acceptable proof of residence, visit this link.

 It can be a hard copy, paper document, or electronic document on your smartphone, tablet, or computer.